Home > Bible Topics > Biblical Theology > this page

 However, scholars later came to decide that this was much too narrow a view.
 It was tied much too closely to certain evolutionary assumptions about history and development of ideas within history.
 Today, we understand that the torah and the prophetic traditions existed side by side in Israel’s religious life.
 They were both expressions of what the people had come to understand about God and how they should respond to God.
 Both torah and prophets were closely related not only historically but theologically as well.
 Likewise, the later priestly emphasis was not a deterioration of an ideal, but simply the application of the same perspectives into a different historical situation.
 That suggests that there is a close relationship between all the biblical traditions, even though they are applied differently in different circumstances.
 That does not mean they all say the same thing, but it does say there is more continuity than previous perspectives have allowed us to see.

 The social ethics of the prophets was thoroughly grounded theologically in Israel’s historical experience of God.
 It was also grounded in the ongoing struggle to come to terms with how that experience should work out in the life of the people.
 For Israel, social ethics was related to their understanding of what it meant to be God’s people and how they should live in the world as God’s people.
-Both for the Prophets and for the torah traditions, that understanding was theological anchored in the exodus.
+Both for the Prophets and for the torah traditions, that understanding was theologically anchored in the exodus.

 There have been various scholarly debates about the historical relationship between the traditions concerning the exodus from Egypt and the traditions of the giving of the law at Mount Sinai.
 But in terms of the Old Testament faith confession, theologically there is no doubt about the relationship.
 The exodus and Sinai stories together are the narrative confession of what is often expressed in the phrase "I will be your God (exodus) and you shall be my people (Sinai)."
 This phrase, sometimes called the covenant formula, is the essential Old Testament theological confession of the relationship between God and the people.
 I would suggest that this idea is not only the basis of much of the torah, it is also the basis of the social ethics of the prophets.